elanatframework/Elanat/README.md

 ![Elanat vs PHP and Java systems](https://github.com/elanatframework/Elanat/assets/111444759/1244ff6d-41aa-49f6-8c65-708c395027ae)

 Elanat CMS is a free and open-source CMS-Framework based on ASP.NET Core.
-Elanat CMS version 1 was created based on ASP.NET Standard; in a short time, Elanat CMS migrated to ASP.NET Core; therefore, Elanat CMS version 2 is based on ASP.NET Core.
+Elanat CMS version 1 was created based on ASP.NET Framework; in a short time, Elanat CMS migrated to ASP.NET Core; therefore, Elanat CMS version 2 is based on ASP.NET Core.
 Elanat uses the [CodeBehind](https://github.com/elanatframework/Code_behind) framework; this framework is an infrastructure whose executable files are aspx that run on ASP.NET Core.

-The ASP.NET Standard version of Elanat CMS is fully copied in the repository below.
-The README.md file of this repository gives you information on how to migrate Elanat CMS from ASP.NET Standard to ASP.NET Core.
+The ASP.NET Framework version of Elanat CMS is fully copied in the repository below.
+The README.md file of this repository gives you information on how to migrate Elanat CMS from ASP.NET Framework to ASP.NET Core.

 https://github.com/elanatframework/Elanat_old